Find Your Local Dog Rescue

 - A perfectly healthy dog is put down every two hours by agencies who are struggling to cope with numbers of rescue dogs.

-And that’s just the dogs that are abandoned, don’t forget that a dog could also be in need of a new home for other reasons too – death or illness of their owner, a house move into a property where dogs are not permitted, changes in circumstances etc.
+So, araound 50,000 dogs are heartlessly abandoned each year.
+But don’t forget that a dog could also be in need of a new home for other reasons too – death or illness of their owner, a house move into a property where dogs are not permitted, changes in circumstances etc.

 Whatever the reason it’s never the dogs fault that they find themselves on the street or in a pound or rescue centre and it doesn’t make them bad dogs.